 Anybody can become a member by paying the annual member fee of at least 600 SEK (you could divide this to monthly payments).
 All of the member fee goes to the children.

 All working members, including the board, work voluntarily.
-Currently Yari has one paid employee which started on 25th May 2018, working with communication and marketing.
+Currently Yari has one part time (20%) paid employee which started on 1st September 2019, working with communication and marketing.
 The cost of employment is funded by earmarked donations from entrepreneurs.

 We have five persons in our coordination group in Tehran and 62 contact persons who are working directly with the children.